steigeec/R-SCB/README.md

 #### Package installation

-Be sure to run the code
+Be sure to run lines 7 through 18 in the file "1-package-installation.Rmd" to install the packages to be used in this workshop.

 ## Topics